nehasm/coronaanalysis/README.md

      - <a href="https://ibb.co/ZYxqgTM"><img width='350' height='300' src="https://i.ibb.co/txDV2CJ/deathline.png" alt="deathline" border="0"></a>
      - X-axis show the date from first case date.
      - Y-axis refer to count of death case.
- - **Growth of infected case in one state with respect to time i.e.,Maharashtra?
+ - **Growth of infected case in one state with respect to time such that the journey of corona virus in Maharashtra?
      - <a href="https://ibb.co/dkY7LYN"><img width='350' height='300' src="https://i.ibb.co/j3XHWXC/stateconfirmline.png" alt="stateconfirmline" border="0"></a>
- - **Compare the growth of infected case in all the states of india with respect to time?**
+ - **Compare the growth of infected case in all the states of India with respect to time?**
      - <a href="https://ibb.co/P6FwBYq"><img width='450' height='400' src="https://i.ibb.co/sVbyLP8/allhist.png" alt="allhist" border="0"></a>
  ## `Conclusion`
  <p>This is all analysis which can be performed on the available data.<br/>
  The above analysis is not just the few graphs it gives the complete information of count with respect to states.<br/>
  The severity in state can be found with respect to other states.<br/>
- The state dealing the best by having maximum cured cases.<br/>
+ State dealing the best by having maximum cured cases.<br/>
  State suffering the most by having the highest death case count.<br/>
  Confirmed cases vs date help to analyse how it is spreading in India.<br/>
  Cured case vs date help to know the cured time required.<br/>